Return to The Definitive RCT Reference Guide homepage

 Time is actually calculated quite strangely in RCT, as this study of RCT time reveals.
 For example, game time is too fast when compared to a coaster train's reported miles per hour.

 As a ride ages, the Profit usually goes down (due to older rides having less Novelty appeal), Reliability decreases (due to the older equipment experiencing more mechanical breakdowns), and Down Time goes up (due to the quantity of breakdowns).
+20 years is effectively the limit for Gentle rides.
 Marketing, pricing, and refurbishment can boost profitability, while decreasing the time between ride inspections and limiting a Mechanics patrol area to the Exit of a single ride will reduce Down Time.
 Rides with Down Time exceeding 25% are candidates for replacement {s}.
-Note that if you demolish a ride, guests will loose any on-ride photos from that ride that they may be carrying.
+Note that if you demolish a ride, guests will loose any on-ride photos from that ride that they may be carrying (so as a sleazy trick you can put a camera on a ride you will soon be demolishing, so guests will have to buy some other photo after demolition).

 Covered Rides